XuRuichen98/XuRuichen98.github.io/_pages/about.md

 ### 欢迎来到我的主页！

-I am Ruichen XU, a PhD student in Pure Mathematics at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, under the guidance of Professor Xin WAN.
+I am Ruichen XU, a PhD student in Pure Mathematics at the *Academy of Mathematics and Systems Science, Chinese Academy of Sciences*, under the guidance of Professor Xin WAN.

+I am visiting the *Laboratoire de Mathématiques de Besançon (LmB), the Université de Franche-Comté* in Besançon, France, from December 2024 to July 2025 (expected), with Professor Olivier FOUQUET as the hosting advisor.

 **Contact**: xuruichen21[at]mails.ucas.ac.cn